 1963 Volkswagen Beetle Herbie

 The 1968 American parody “The Love Bug” put a 1963 Volkswagen Beetle upfront as the principal character of the film.
-However, this was no normal punch buggy — It was a conscious VW named Herbie who wore red, white, and blue hustling stripes and would, maybe shockingly, be highlighted in about six movies throughout the long term following the arrival of the first.
+However, this was no normal punch buggy — It was a conscious VW named Herbie who wore red, white, and blue hustling stripes and would, maybe shockingly, be highlighted in about six movies throughout the long term following the arrival of the first and shown at every waiting space TV, axcess dental being one of those.

 1959 Cadillac Miller-Meteor ambulance Ecto-1